8tentaculos/cssfun/README.md

 resulting CSS string.
 By default, StyleSheets are rendered using `parseStyles` and `renderStyles`.

-These are the default renderer transformations:
+These are the default renderers transformations:

 #### Camelized keys will be transformed to dashed keys
 ```javascript